MXV0921/kickstarter-analysis/Written_Report_Template.md

 ![alt text](https://github.com/MXV0921/kickstarter-analysis/blob/main/Resources/Outcome_Based_on_Goal.png "Outcome Based on Goal")

 There are outside variables that may influence the success rate of certain projects that are not included in the raw data we were provided.
 Kickstarter allows certain projects to be featured, and their website also recommends projects that it believes the visitors to the website will help fund.
-Our raw data doesn't include these outside influences and without more information we cannot be sure how these spotlights may have affected our data set.
+Our initial breakdown doesn't include these outside influences and we added an addtional sheet and pivot table to look at the success rate of projects that were given a spotlight.
+This data showed that 100% of all projects that were featured, while none of the projects that remained unfeatured were unsuccessful.

 ### Analysis of Outcomes Based on Launch Date